 - Challenges navigating familiar areas

-What to do if you have the symptoms of CIRS
+What to Do if You Have Symptoms of CIRS

 There’s more to the CIRS diagnostic puzzle than simply going yes/no through those thirty-seven symptoms.
 A qualified Shoemaker Protocol practitioner should go through the symptom clusters with you to get a more thorough understanding of what’s going on in your body.
 Something normal to you may actually be quite abnormal.